 - Representation of former President of Latin American country – The firm is currently defending the former President of a Latin American country in litigation in the United States.

 - Representation global company against Federal Republic of Nigeria – The firm represented a Fortune 20 global corporation against Nigeria in a dispute over facilities and investments the corporation had made in that country.
-The firm prepared for ICSID litigation, including preparation of a complaint, and successively settled the matter on the eve of filing.
+The firm prepared for International Centre for Settlement of Investment Disputes (“ICSID”) litigation, including preparation of a complaint, and successively settled the matter on the eve of filing.

 - Representation of a major international conglomerate – The firm represented a major international conglomerate in a multibillion-dollar mass tort case brought successively in four separate jurisdictions.
 The firm was counsel of record in all U.S. actions, each of which was dismissed.
 The firm successfully coordinated the client’s defense in the Central American jurisdiction in which the controversy ultimately was litigated, resulting in numerous favorable rulings from the Central American trial court.

-- Representation of a Fortune 100 company in global investigation – The firm represented a Fortune 1000 company in a high-profile DOJ FCPA investigation relating to alleged payments by one of its foreign subsidiaries.
+- Representation of a Fortune 100 company in global investigation – The firm represented a Fortune 100 company in a high-profile DOJ FCPA investigation relating to alleged payments by one of its foreign subsidiaries.
 The firm’s work in this matter involved a review of the company’s compliance programs at subsidiaries on multiple continents.
-Our attorneys interviewed witnesses and reviewed documents in, among other places, Indonesia, the U.K., Singapore, China, Russia, Colombia and India.
+Our attorneys interviewed witnesses and reviewed documents in, among other places, Indonesia, the United Kingdom, Singapore, China, Russia, Colombia and India.

 - Representation of the Republic of Paraguay – The firm is currently representing the Republic of Paraguay in enforcement proceedings brought in the Federal District Court for the District of Columbia.
 The Republic of Paraguay was successful in securing dismissal of claims by an Italian company seeking to enforce judgments of approximately $100 million awarded in Switzerland.
 The Court held that Paraguay’s foreign consul did not have actual or apparent authority to waive Paraguay’s sovereign immunity when he fraudulently executed written guarantees pledging that Paraguay would repay loans to companies he owned in the event of a default.